julianschill/klipper-led_effect/docs/LED_Effect.md

 # LED Effects

-Addressable LEDs are beginning to supercede RGB LEDs for their flexibility and relative ease of use.
+Addressable LEDs are beginning to supersede RGB LEDs for their flexibility and relative ease of use.
 With each individual element capable of displaying an entire spectrum of colors at very high speed, they can be used to create a variety of lighting effects.

 <!-- DEMO GIF GOES HERE -->

-At this time, klipper supports most WS2812 compatible (neopixels) and APA102 compatible (dotstar) chips for LED Effects.
+At this time, Klipper supports most WS2812 compatible (Neopixels) and APA102 compatible (Dotstar) chips for LED Effects.

-## Wiring WS2812 compatible (neopixel) LEDs
+## Wiring WS2812 compatible (Neopixel) LEDs

 Neopixel type LEDs require one digital IO pin and a supply of power.
 Most are 5V but can be driven from a 3V source.
 Check manufacturer